Hxxxz0/Free-VAR/README.md

 ## Training Scripts

 To train VAR-{d16, d20, d24, d30, d36-s} on ImageNet 256x256 or 512x512, you can run the following command:
+Add `--wavelet` to enable the wavelet tokenizer.
+Use `--wlevels` and `--wvocab` to adjust decomposition levels and codebook size.
+When enabled, images are tokenized via multi-scale wavelet coefficients instead of the default VQ-VAE encoder, which may lead to different training dynamics and sampling behavior.
 ```shell
 # d16, 256x256
 torchrun --nproc_per_node=8 --nnodes=... --node_rank=... --master_addr=... --master_port=... train.py \